daniel-muthukrishna/astrodash/docs/usage.rst

     bestFits, redshifts, bestTypes, rlapFlag, matchesFlag = classification.list_best_matches(n=5, saveFilename='DASH_matches.txt')
     classification.plot_with_gui(indexToPlot=2)

+dash.Classify() takes the following arguments:

-'filenames' is the only mandatory argument.
+    :'filenames': is the only mandatory argument.
 It must be a list of strings of the supernova data files.
 Column seperated .dat, ASCII, or similarly formatted files are accepted.
 Single spectrum FITS files are also accepted.

-'knownRedshifts' is an optional argument, and is a list of floats corresponding the redshifts of each of the files listed in 'filenames'.
+    :'knownRedshifts': is an optional argument, and is a list of floats corresponding the redshifts of each of the files listed in 'filenames'.
 If this argument is not included, then the redshift will be calculated by DASH.

-'classifyHost' is an optional argument (default=False).
+    :'classifyHost': is an optional argument (default=False).
 It specifies whether DASH should try to classify the host galaxy of the supernova data file.

-'knownZ' is an optional argument (default=True).
+    :'knownZ': is an optional argument (default=True).
 It specifies whether DASH should try to calculate the redshift.
 If this is set to False, any redshift arguments given in knownRedshifts will be ignored.

-'smooth' is an optional argument (default=6).
+    :'smooth': is an optional argument (default=6).
 The higher this value, the more smoothing that is applied to the spectrum.
 This must be an integer greater than or equal to zero.
 If smooth=0, then no smoothing is applied.

-'rlapScores' is an optional argument (default=False).
+    :'rlapScores': is an optional argument (default=False).
 If this is set to True, then the rlap scores (as defined in SNID by Blondin & Tonry 2007) are calculated.
 This can be used as a secondary measure of confidence in the fit.
 Calculating the rlap scores is slow, and will increase the classification time.

 To view the best matches, the 'list_best_matches' method takes three optional arguments:

-'n' (default=5) is the number of best matching classification bins to display for each spectrum.
+    :'n': (default=5) is the number of best matching classification bins to display for each spectrum.

     'saveFilename' (default='DASH_matches.txt') dictates the name of the file in which to save the best matches.
 The saved file is the best way to view the best Matches from DASH.
 If this is a None type or an empty string, the best matches will not be saved to a file.

 The final line is optional.
-It plots the 3rd spectrum on the graphical interface.
+It plots the 3rd spectrum onto the graphical interface.